Avalon-Li/learngit/README.md

 ########
 $$$$$$$$
-i love money so much
+i love money so much so much